Brésil (spherical balloon)

-Brésil was the first spherical balloon made for Alberto Santos Dumont, in which, at the age of 25, he introduced several innovations in aeronautics and made more than 200 flights.
+Brésil was Alberto Santos-Dumont's first spherical balloon.
+The balloon introduced several innovations in aeronautics and was built for him in France by Henri Lachambre.
+Its first flight was on 4 July 1898 in Paris.
+Santos-Dumont made more than 200 flights in the Brésil.

 History

 Origin

 After seven years living in Paris and having already performed several ascents in other balloons, Santos Dumont decided to develop his own aircraft to gain experience, as it would be more economical than renting balloons from other builders.
-He commissioned the constructor Henri Lachambre, of the firm Lachambre & Machuron, to build what he aimed to be the smallest free balloon ever built, with a 113 m3 hydrogen chamber, 6 m in diameter and a total weight of 27.5 kg.
+He commissioned the balloon manufacturer Henri Lachambre to build what he aimed to be the smallest free balloon ever built, with a 113 m3 hydrogen chamber, 6 m in diameter and a total weight of 27.5 kg.

 Before flying in Brésil, Henri Lachambre's team let Santos Dumont make ascents in both France and Belgium as a way of gaining experience.
 According to Godin da Fonseca, Santos Dumont was influenced to build his first balloon when he followed the Paris-Amsterdam car race in 1897.

 Development

 One of Santos Dumont's main innovations in this aircraft was the use of Japanese silk for the envelope: Japanese silk, despite having 70% of the resistance per unit area of Chinese silk, still had 70% more resistance than necessary.
 However, the other balloonists feared that the delicacy of the material would cause tears in flight, and Santos Dumont only began to trust the material after several laboratory tests.
+To maintain stability, Santos Dumont employed a longer length of rope, as shown in the schematic above, where the first figure represents a traditional balloon and the second represents Brésil.

 Everything involved was kept as small as possible, even though there was no experience with such a tiny balloon.
 However, Santos Dumont had to study everything that had been accomplished so far to have confidence in the project.
 The chamber net was reduced to a mere 2 kg, while the basket was reduced from 20 kg to 6 kg.
 Instead of an anchor, he used a small 3 kg harpoon.
 His critics said the balloon would have no stability, nor any success.